 All About Home Loan Charges and Expenses

-1. Processing Charge: It is a fee payable at the time of submitting the Home Loan application to the bank that is normally non-refundable.
-The fee ranges between 0.5 per cent and 1 per cent of the loan amount.
+- Processing Charge: It is a fee payable at the time of submitting the Home Loan application to the bank that is normally non-refundable.
+The fee ranges between 0.5 percent and 1 percent of the loan amount.

-6. Cheque bounce charges: Banks charge between Rs.
+- Cheque bounce charges: Banks charge between Rs.
 250 and Rs.
-500 for every bounced cheque towards the Home Loan payment because of lack of funds in your account.
+500 for every bounced cheque towards the Home Loan payment because of a lack of funds in your account.

-7. Insurance cover (an added cost): Also, many banks may insist on getting your home insured to safeguard their interest.
+- Insurance cover (an added cost): Also, many banks may insist on getting your home insured to safeguard their interest.
 There are various kinds of insurance covers available to you.
-Apart from getting the mandatory ones you should try to get insurance as per your circumstances.
-You also have a choice of getting insured from another company without any objection from your bank.
+Apart from getting the mandatory ones, you should try to get insurance as per your circumstances.
+You also have a choice of getting insured by another company without any objection from your bank.

-Processing fees, administration fees, valuation fee, legal fee, is to be paid when you apply for a Home Loan and other fees paid at closing.
+Processing fees, administration fees, valuation fees, legal fees, is to be paid when you apply for a Home Loan, and other fees paid at closing.
 Many of these fees are negotiable.
-You should ask for zero processing fees and zero-penalty for pre-payment option.
-If this were not available, then lowest cost would be better.
+You should ask for zero processing fees and zero-penalty for the pre-payment option.
+If this were not available, then the lowest cost would be better.

 Leading Home Loan Providers (Click to Apply)

 Read Other Related Articles

 |A small guide to save your personal finance from Housing Loan EMIâ€™s||Home Loans – Floating vs Fixed|